Former Ticket Office Windows – London Underground

 As part of their station ambience programme, Transport for London’s Design and Communities team presented us with a brief to transform former ticket office windows into green and engaging spaces.
 Our solution was to create mirrored grow units that offer views into Tiny Parks.

 Having embarked on the project in 2016 we’ve now grown the network.
-In July 2021 we refreshed all the units as part of TfL’s ‘Welcome Back’ post covid campaign.
-It was wonderful to rediscover the staff at the stations interact with and appreciate these Tiny Parks.
-In Wood Green Station a staff member themes the units according to the seasons with additions such as hanging bulbs for Christmas or displaying their own artworks.
+In July 2021 we refreshed 3 stations units as part of TfL’s ‘Welcome Back’ post covid campaign.
+It was wonderful to rediscover how the staff at the stations interact with and appreciate these Tiny Parks.
+In Wood Green station a staff member themes the units according to the seasons with additions such as hanging bulbs for Christmas or displaying their own artworks.
 Belsize Park features its own handmade bamboo leaf grasshopper donated by a passenger.
 Kilburn Park's units are lovingly taken care of by a dedicated member of staff.
-In October 2021 we’ll refresh St James’s Park units with a whole new spectacular display of unusual succulents.
+In October 2021 we refreshed the St James’s Park units where we’re showcasing spectacular succulents for the first time having fallen in love with them whilst working on our award-winning installation ‘Pharmacy of House Plants' for the RHS Chelsea Flower Show in September.
+In one window we mainly showcase Sansiveria and Aloe, in the other mostly Echeveria and Crassula.

 We now have 9 Tiny Parks in former London Underground ticket office windows.
 They can be found at: